Hanna Khayat

-Hanna Behnam Yosef Abdulahad Khayat (1884- 30 April 1959) Iraqi physician and politician.
+Hanna Behnam Yosef Abdulahad Khayat (1884 – 30 April 1959) was an Iraqi physician and politician.
 He was known as the first minister of health in Iraq from September 12, 1921, to 19 August 1922.
 He became General manager of Public Health Administration in Iraq from 1922 to 1931 after the abolition of the Ministry of Health and its transformation into a Public Administration.
 In 1925 he became advisor to King Faisal.
 He was elected twice as a deputy in the Senate for Mosul, first from 1943 to 1946 and from 1950 to 1953.
 His health projects contributed to the development of health staff in Iraq.
 He has written many books and pamphlets that have contributed to spreading health awareness in Iraqi health institutes.

 Early life and education

 Hanna Khayat was born in 1884 in Mosul to a Syriac Catholic family, He completed his school in Mosul; then he decided to go outside home to complete his studies, He received a Bachelor of Literatures and Sciences from the French University of Beirut in 1903, his Diploma in Medicine from the Universities of Paris and Istanbul in 1908 and was elected a member of the Medical and Surgical Society in Brussels.
 After returning to Mosul during the First World War, he was elected Vice President of the Red Crescent Society in the city.
 He was fluent in Arabic, Turkish, French and English.